Reviewing Speyside’s Whisky Distilleries

 The ubiquitous nature of the stuff has led to a lot of turned up noses as drinkers (particularly those with plenty of whisky experience) search elsewhere for less well-known brands, but don’t let that put you off.
 This is just the nonsense side of whisky enjoyment kicking in.
 Aside from the 12, the 15 year old in particular is bloody wonderful and just maybe my single biggest whisky mission in life is to one day try a Glenfiddich 21 year old Havana Gran Reserva.
 Perfected in rum casks (I’ve always been partial) and with tasting notes that include apple, honey, vanilla and dark chocolate this absolute belter of a whisky is yours for around £150.
 I’ll save up and aspire to this one very special day.

 Located in Dufftown, the epicentre of Speyside whisky, Glenfiddich offer a range of tours to visitors starting at £10.
+You can read more about such great distillery tours, including at Glenfiddich, over at the Flaviar Times.
 The distillery shop is also the most impressive I’ve seen and amidst its fabulously thoughtful décor showcases the huge range they have presented to the world since it all began in 1886.
 Glenfiddich is also backed by the impressive ruins of Balvenie Castle – you wouldn’t be the first to excuse yourself for a head-clearing wander up here so don’t be too proud.

 I have decided to include Cardhu on this list because a.
 I love the stuff and b.
 I love the story of the distillery.
 The only one in the country to have been started by a woman – Helen Cumming way back in the early 1800s – the Cardhu story sums up the origins of whisky distilling brilliantly.
 With a record of dodging the law and evading the taxman, the Cumming family were like many others in the early years when hoisting of red flags served as a warning to neighbours that the excisemen were out and on the war path.
 Hide yer stash and all that.
 Starting as a farm distillery it was as simple as selling bottles of their freshly completed product to passers-by.
 Entrepreneurship at its best.